-This filter is also built-in to the Silo library.
+This filter (H5Zzfp.c) is also built-in to the Silo library.
 In particular, the ZFP library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see Namespaces in C).
-If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with ZFP as an embedded library using this struct of function pointers wrapper.
-Just ignore this.
+If you happen to examine the source code here for H5Z-ZFP, you will see some logic here that is specific to using this plugin within Silo and dealing with ZFP as an embedded library using this struct of function pointers wrapper.
+In the source code for H5Z-ZFP this manifests as something like what is shown in the code snippet below...